Shetland Seabirds & Otters

-Our base for the next four nights will be at a guest house on Fetlar.
+Our base for the next three nights will be a guest house on Fetlar

-Days four, five and six, Tues-Thurs: Hermaness NNR and Otters
+Days four, five and six: Hermaness NNR and Otters

 Over these three days based on Britains most northerly island we will work on two assignments.
 Each day guests will be paired with leaders to work on assignment to target otters at various locations on Unst and Yell whilst the rest of the group head out onto Hermaness National Nature Reserve.